OFFENCES DANGEROUS DRIVING

 If you are looking for a guaranteed outcome or attracted by the glitter of target success rates, then we may not be the best Firm to deal with your case.
 You may however also find that on the day of your trial your alternative choice of road traffic Solicitor may not be so optimistic about your prospects.

 We have provided advice in relation to tens of thousands of motoring prosecutions in Scotland.
 A quick browse of our testimonial section will reveal the level of expertise you can expect to be applied to your case.

 These are not self-promoting case synopses but the actual letters of commendation written by our clients, all of whom have given kind permission for their kind words to be published.

 Michael Lyon is in the unique position of only having dealt with the defence of road traffic cases since 2007.
 The Firm is in a similarly unique in that it is not connected to any general criminal practice.

 The recent proliferation of law Firms in Scotland professing a similar degree of specialism in road traffic cases can only be taken as a compliment.
-We are keen however to ensure that potential clients who demand the highest level of representation are not misled by claims of success rate targets and hollow guarantees.
+We are keen however to ensure that potential clients who demand the highest level of representation are not misled by inappropriate claims of success rates and hollow guarantees.